Family pleads for help to find missing Mobile County man

 Gray said she tried to get her brother help through a local mental health facility but they were all out of room.
 He ran away shortly after that.

 Geaux Rescue, a local volunteer search and rescue team joined in the search for Horn.
-The group put up a billboard on Airport and Schillinger and are even offering $500 for anyone who can help find him.
+Lamar Advertising of Mobile donated the billboard space with his picture on it on Airport and Schillinger and Horn's family is offering $500 for anyone who can help find him.

 The state has issued an emergency missing person alert for the 57-year-old, too.